-3.13.1 Students and young people witnessing domestic abuse
+3.13.1 Children and young people witnessing domestic abuse

-Witnessing domestic abuse is really distressing and scary for a student, and causes serious harm.
-Students living in a home where domestic abuse is happening are at risk of other types of abuse too.
-Students can experience domestic abuse or violence in lots of different ways.
+Witnessing domestic abuse is child abuse.
+Living in a home where domestic abuse happens can have a serious impact on a child or young person's mental and physical wellbeing, as well as their behaviour.
+Children can experience domestic abuse or violence in lots of different ways.
 They might: